 Executive Officer Audits and Data Requests to the Entity Required to Contract for Verification Services.
-Upon request by the Executive Officer, the entity required to contract for verification services must provide the data used to generate the application or report including all data available to a verifier in the conduct of validation or verification services, within 14 calendar days.
+Upon request by the Executive Officer, the entity required to contract for verification services must provide the data used to generate the application or report including all data available to a verifier in the conduct of validation or verification services, within 14 days.
 Upon written notification by the Executive Officer, the entity required to contract for verification services must make available for an Executive Officer audit itself, its personnel, and other entities in its feedstock and finished fuel supply chain, as applicable.

 Executive Officer Audits and Data Requests to the Verification Body.
-Upon request by the Executive Officer, the verification body must provide the Executive Officer the validation or verification report given to the entity required to contract for verification services, as well as the sampling plan, contracts for verification services, and any other supporting documents and calculations, within 14 calendar days.
+Upon request by the Executive Officer, the verification body must provide the Executive Officer the validation or verification report given to the entity required to contract for verification services, as well as the sampling plan, contracts for verification services, and any other supporting documents and calculations, within 14 days.
 Upon written notification by the Executive Officer, the verification body must make itself and its personnel available for an Executive Officer audit.

+Eligibility for Less Intensive Verifications.
+Upon receiving a positive verification statement under full verification requirements, fuel reporting entities required to obtain the services of a verification body under section 95500 and only reporting electricity transactions identified in section 95500(c)(1)(E) may choose to obtain less intensive verification services for the following two annual verifications of their Quarterly Fuel Transactions Reports.
+Otherwise eligible entities must obtain full verification services if any of the following conditions apply:

+There has been a change in the verification body;

+An adverse verification statement or qualified positive verification statement was issued for the previous annual report;

+A change of operational control of the entity required to obtain the services of a verification body under section 95500 occurred in the previous year;

+The verification body must provide information on the causes of a change and justification in the verification report if a full verification was not conducted in instances where the following differences from the previous annual report occur:

+The annual sum of the four Quarterly Fuel Transaction Quantities differs by more than 25%.

+Nothing in this paragraph shall be construed as preventing a verification body from performing a full verification if it is deemed necessary to reach reasonable assurance.

 NOTE: Authority cited: Sections 38510, 38530, 38560, 38560.5, 38571, 38580, 39600, 39601, 41510, 41511 and 43018, Health and Safety Code; 42 U.S.C. section 7545; and Western Oil and Gas Ass'n v.
 Orange County Air Pollution Control District, 14 Cal.3d 411, 121 Cal.Rptr.
 249 (1975).
 Reference: Sections 38501, 38510, 39515, 39516, 38571, 38580, 39000, 39001, 39002, 39003, 39515, 39516, 41510, 41511 and 43000, Health and Safety Code; Section 25000.5, Public Resources Code; and Western Oil and Gas Ass'n v.
 Orange County Air Pollution Control District, 14 Cal.3d 411, 121 Cal.Rptr.
 249 (1975).

 95502.
 Accreditation Requirements for Verification Bodies, Lead Verifiers, and Verifiers.